Accelerating Inexact Successive Quadratic Approximation for Regularized Optimization Through Manifold Identification

 \section{Acknowledgements}

-I thank Steve Wright for pointing out the direction of manifold identification.
+I thank Steve Wright for pointing to me the direction of manifold identification.
 It is my great pleasure to have worked with him during my PhD study, and this work is extended from my research in that period.
-I also thank Michael Ferris for the inspiration of the sharpness condition. \fi \ifdefined\arxiv \else \fi
+I also thank Michael Ferris for the inspiration of the sharpness condition. \ifdefined\arxiv \else \fi